Obesity has become a widespread issue, affecting millions globally, and its treatment continues to be a major focus in health research.

 What is Calorie Control?

-Calorie control involves regulating the number of calories consumed daily to create a caloric deficit, which forces the body to burn stored fat for energy.
+Calorie control involves managing the number of calories consumed each day to create a caloric deficit, forcing the body to tap into stored fat for energy.

-One of the most powerful effects of calorie control is its ability to boost metabolism, the process by which the body converts food into energy.
+One of its most notable effects is the positive impact on metabolism—the process by which the body converts food into energy.

 The Role of Metabolism in Obesity Treatment